-A brief description of the relevant enforcement agencies with respect to the institutional framework is described in the table 13 below.
+A brief description of the relevant enforcement agencies with respect to the institutional framework is described in the table below.

-Table 12: Relevant Enforcement agencies
+Table 13: Relevant Enforcement agencies

-Main Actors Key Functions Ministry of Energy Under the leadership of a Cabinet Secretary, the ministry is responsible for formulation and articulation of energy policies through which it provides an enabling environment for all stakeholders.
+Main Actors Key Functions Energy and Petroleum Regulatory Authority (EPRA) Under the leadership of a Cabinet Secretary, the ministry is responsible for formulation and articulation of energy policies through which it provides an enabling environment for all stakeholders.
 Its tasks include national energy planning, training of manpower and mobilization of financial resources.
-Energy and The Energy Act establishes the EPRA to, among other functions: regulate production, conversion, Petroleum distribution, supply, marketing and use of renewable energy; collect and maintain energy data; ensure, Regulatory in collaboration with the Kenya Bureau of Standards, that only energy-efficient and cost-effective appliances and equipment are imported into the country; and co-ordinate the development and Authority (EPRA) implementation of a national energy efficiency and conservation action plan. , , The powers of the Authority include, but are not limited to, the power to: issue and renew licenses and permits for all undertakings and activities in the energy sector; manage electric power tariffs and tariff structures; investigate tariff charges; formulate, set, enforce and review environmental, health, safety and quality standards for the energy sector; approve electric power purchase and network service contracts for all persons engaging in electric power undertakings; investigate and determine complaints or disputes between parties over any matter relating to licenses and license conditions under the Energy Act; and impose such sanctions and fines as may be appropriate for violation.
-Energy and The Energy Act establishes the Tribunal to hear and determine civil disputes and appeals from the EPRA Petroleum Tribunal and any other licensing authority relating to the energy and petroleum sector.
+The Energy Act establishes the EPRA to, among other functions: regulate production, conversion, distribution, supply, marketing and use of renewable energy; collect and maintain energy data; ensure, in collaboration with the Kenya Bureau of Standards, that only energy-efficient and cost-effective appliances and equipment are imported into the country; and co-ordinate the development and implementation of a national energy efficiency and conservation action plan.
+The powers of the Authority include, but are not limited to, the power to: issue and renew licenses and permits for all undertakings and activities in the energy sector; manage electric power tariffs and tariff structures; investigate tariff charges; formulate, set, enforce and review environmental, health, safety and quality standards for the energy sector; approve electric power purchase and network service contracts for all persons engaging in electric power undertakings; investigate and determine complaints or disputes between parties over any matter relating to licenses and license conditions under the Energy Act; and impose such sanctions and fines as may be appropriate for violation.
+Energy and The Energy Act establishes the Tribunal to hear and determine civil disputes and appeals from the E Petroleum Tribunal and any other licensing authority relating to the energy and petroleum sector.
 The Tribunal has powers to grant equitable reliefs including, but not limited to injunctions, penalties, damages, specific performance, and the power to, on its own motion or upon application by an aggrieved party, review its judgments and orders.
 Rural The main purposes of the RERC are to spearhead development of renewable energy resources in Kenya Electrification and and to accelerate the pace of rural electrification in the country.
-The REREC is mandated under The Renewable Energy Petroleum Act to undertake feasibility studies and maintain data with a view to availing the same to Corporation developers of renewable energy resources and provide an enabling framework for the efficient and (REREC) $sustainable\ production, conversion,\ distribution,\ marketing,\ and\ utilization\ of\ renewable\ sources\ in\ Kenya.$ Renewable Energy The Committee is intended to play an advisory role to the Cabinet Secretary for the Ministry of Energy Resource Advisory and Petroleum on the criteria for allocation of renewable energy resource, licensing of renewable energy Committee resource areas, management of water towers and catchment areas, development of multi-purpose projects such as dams and reservoirs for power generation and management and development of renewable energy resources.
-E Q Intornati anal Safaguard Baguiramenta
+The REREC is mandated under The Renewable Energy Petroleum Act to undertake feasibility studies and maintain data with a view to availing the same to Corporation developers of renewable energy resources and provide an enabling framework for the efficient and (REREC) sustainable production, conversion, distribution, marketing, and utilization of renewable sources in Kenya.
+Renewable Energy The Committee is intended to play an advisory role to the Cabinet Secretary for the Ministry of Energy Resource Advisory on the criteria for allocation of renewable energy resource, licensing of renewable energy resource areas, Committee management of water towers and catchment areas, development of multi-purpose projects such as dams and reservoirs for power generation and management and development of renewable energy resources.